‘Fox News’ Laughs, Quickly Cuts Sound As Donald Trump Slurs Speech At 1st Rally Since Impeachment Trial Began

-Donald Trump held his first campaign rally since the senate opened its impeachment trial against him, at Wildwood Convention Center in Wildwood, New Jersey, on Tuesday night.
-But as has happened on several previous occasions, Trump found himself slurring and stumbling over commonly used words during his speech.
+Donald Trump held his first campaign rally since the Senate opened its impeachment trial against him, speaking at Wildwood Convention Center in Wildwood, New Jersey, on Tuesday night.
+But as has happened on several previous occasions, the president was apparently slurring and stumbling over commonly used words during his speech.

-But during Tuesday’s rally, immediately after Trump somehow tripped over the word “criminal,” the Fox News broadcast that was carrying Trump’s speech quickly lowered the sound, as an in-studio anchor talked over Trump.
+During the rally, immediately after he somehow tripped over the word “criminal,” the Fox News broadcast that was carrying Trump’s speech quickly lowered the sound, as an in-studio anchor talked over the president.

 But even before the anchor began speaking over the lowered sound, an unidentified person in the Fox News studio was heard audibly laughing as Trump failed to get out the word, as seen in the video below post via Twitter by Vox.com reporter Aaron Rupar, who said on Twitter that he was unable to identify the source of the laughter.

 “Democrats decided to shield and shelter crimnik — look,” Trump is seen saying in the video.

-But “criminal” was not the only commonly used word that gave Trump trouble on Tuesday evening in New Jersey.
-At an earlier moment in the speech, Trump also tried but failed to enunciate the word “witch,” according to another video clip posted by Rupar, and seen on this page.
+“Criminal” was not the only commonly used word that seemingly gave the president trouble on Tuesday evening in New Jersey.
+At an earlier moment in the speech, he also tried but failed to enunciate the word “witch,” according to another video clip posted by Rupar.

 Fox News cut away from Trump's rally immediately after his brain short-circuited pic.twitter.com/0jgKzVLb9E